USTakAssociation/playtak-api/api/README.md

 ![Unit Tests](https://github.com/USTakAssociation/playtak-api/actions/workflows/ci.yml/badge.svg)

-This is the Play Tak API project which contains multiple endpoints for servicing data to the Play Tak UI
+The Play Tak API is a nodejs built using the nestjs project which contains multiple endpoints for servicing data to the Play Tak UI

 ## Requirements